 Chapel is a time of worship through music and Christian speakers who have been invited to speak to students.
-Chapel is to be observed in a respectful manner (no talking or studying) and special dress is required.
-(See Section H.5.1 for requirements.)
-Chapel is usually held on Thursdays and parents are invited to attend.
+Chapel is to be observed in a respectful manner (no talking or studying).

 H.6.5 Conferences

 Conferences between parents, students and members of the school staff are encouraged.
 All teachers have some unscheduled time every day and will be glad to arrange a conference.
 Contacts concerning the progress of students usually would be made with teachers first but the designated principal or counselor may be scheduled as well.
 An email or call to the school office for an appointment is necessary to avoid conflicts and possible long waits.
 Special arrangements can be made for conferences during non-school hours.